 - Long Range Plans - Plans from several member of the Massachusetts Library Association.

-- Long Range Planning for School Library Media Programs - Wisconsin Department of Public Instruction.
+- Long Range Planning for School Library Media Programs (publication for sale) - Wisconsin Department of Public Instruction.

 Massachusetts Board of Library Commissioners